 By Nava Atlas | On | Comments (0)

 Do you remember feminist bookstores (for those of you old enough to remember, that is)?
 Oh, and do you remember independent bookstores in Manhattan?
-As of this writing, there are only 13 feminist bookstores in North America, down from about 120 in the mid-nineties.
-And there are only a handful of indie bookstores left in Manhattan, though mercifully, there are a bunch in Brooklyn and Queens (see this great listing).
+For a while, there were less than a dozen, but that seems to be on the upswing, and amazingly, there are lots and lots of indie bookstores in Brooklyn and Queens.

-One of Manhattan’s few independent bookstores (and only feminist bookstore) is one of my favorite places, Bluestockings, located in the lively Lower East Side.
+One of Manhattan’s few independent bookstores (and only feminist bookstore) is Bluestockings, located in the lively Lower East Side.